jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 - Complete, correct, unambiguous, verifiable
 - Necessary, feasible, prioritized

-Per Avison and Fitzger (2006) qtd in Dennis et al. (2012), common problems with requirements determination are:
+Per Avison and Fitzger (2006) qtd. in Dennis et al. (2012), common problems with requirements determination are:

 - Inadequate access to users or access to the wrong users for requirements elicitation
 - Requirements are inadequately specified
 - The inevitably iterative nature of requirements is poorly managed
 - Requirements are not verified or validated

+### Current state analysis

+Per Dennis et al. (2012), a requirements determination process may begin with current state analysis, yielding models of the as-is system.
+This, however, depends on (1) the overall methodology used by the systems development team, and (2) the amount of system change desired.

+Users of  traditional design methods such as waterfall and parallel development (see Chapter 1) typically  spend  significant  time  understanding  the  as-is  system  and  identifying  improve- ments before moving to capture requirements for the to-be system.
+However, newer RAD, agile,  and  object-oriented  methodologies,  such  as  phased  development,  prototyping, throwaway  prototyping, extreme  programming, and  Scrum  (see  Chapter  1)  focus  almost exclusively on improvements and the to-be system requirements, and they spend little time investigating the current as-is system

+See [notes on system, process, and interface modeling techniques](modeling.html) that are used to characterize the current states of the system.

 ### Gathering requirements